Velho and Christian Too (first co-writing by Ranae)

 – “The velho walks through the quiet forest.”

-While the English translation is consistently wizard, the Finnish has is no indication of gender and the connotations in Finnish are always positive.
+The Finnish word has no indication of gender and its connotations are always positive.

 In the Norwegian novels about Forest Finns, the men and women who know the old ways – who can cure with herbs, for example – are called trolls.
-In Finnish, I expect, they would have been velhot.
+In Finnish, they would have been velhot, the plural form of velho.

-Translation poses a challenge.
-What should I now call one who followed the old ways, who knew of plants that cure pain, who could offer advice to address emotional distress, who could tell the old stories?
+How should I translate that name of one who followed the old ways, who knew which plants could cure pain, who knew words to address emotional distress, who could pass on the old stories?

-Shall we call them “witch” – as people did to excuse burning and drowning of humans?
-Often, evidence shows, those murdered people were midwives and healers, or simply odd people.
-Some, I learned from the film Burning Times, had one blue and one brown eye.
+Shall I call them “witch” – as people did to excuse burning and drowning of humans?
+Often, evidence shows, those murdered people were midwives and healers, or simply odd people, so possibly they were velhot.
+Some, I learned from the film Burning Times, had the simply oddity of one blue and one brown eye.

-Shall we now call them “wizards”?
-That brings Harry Potter to mind.
+Shall I call them “wizards”?
+Harry Potter is not what I want to indicate.
 So, what about “sorcerer”?
 I see dancing brooms and magic wands.

-So, for this writing, I will call her/him/them velho.
+So, for now, I will simply call her/him/them velho.
 The big rocks they honored (worshiped near) were called “trollkirker” or “troll churches” in Norwegian.

-In the Norwegian novel about Forest Finns, A Tree Grows in Mostamägg, both Kaisa (an aged woman) and Noppis-Matti (an aged man) are referred to by other characters as trolls.
+In Britt Karin Larsen’s novel about Forest Finns, A Tree Grows in Mostamägg, both Kaisa (an aged woman) and Noppis-Matti (an aged man) are called trolls by other characters.
 Kaisa is said to know “the other book” as well as the Bible that she frequently quotes.
 She is sought out for medical and emotional cures.
 She offers both herbs and sound psychological advice.
-Her godson, Jussi, says she must be a troll because she has a pouch around her waist.
-Actually, she has coins there that she hopes will eventually get her buried in the Christian churchyard.
-However, others assume she carries in it earth from the graveyard to empower curses.
-When a bear kills a cow, she is accused of having overpowered the bear and forced it to that action.
-While people come to Kaisa when they need help, they have come to denigrate their troll-elders, their velho.
+Her godson, Jussi, says she must be a troll because she has a pouch around her waist in which, people say, she caries graveyard soil to empower curses.
+When a bear kills a cow, the farm people accuse Kaisa of having overpowered the bear and forced it to take the cow.
+Actually, Kaisa has only coins in that pouch that she hopes will eventually pay someone to carry her body after death to burial in the Christian churchyard.
+Kaisa is the one people come to, sometimes secretly, when they need help.
+But, at other times they renounce this troll-elder, their velho.

-Kaisa herself knows the troll pine where people push wooden stakes into the bark to ask for blessings.
-She knows of curses too and, once, after her husband became drunk and neglected their child so that the child sank into a bog and died, she made a “knot” with some of his clothing and threw it into a stream.
-She wished on it that he’d be able to make no more children.
-When, soon after, he died, she struggled mightily with her conscience even though she knew she had not wished for his death.
+Kaisa, like everyone else in the forest, is acquainted with the troll pine where people push wooden stakes into the bark to ask for blessings or salvation from accidents.
+She also knows how it can be used to curse someone.
+Once, after her husband had become drunk and neglected their child so badly that the child walked off and died by sinking into a bog, she made a “pine knot” with some of his clothing and threw it into a stream.
+She wished on the knot that he would not be able to make any more children.
+Because he died soon after that, Kaisa is internally tormented, even though she knows she had not wished for his death.
+She accuses herself – was not death a possible answer to a wish that a man make no more children?
+She asks that God forgive her for that wish.

-Maybe I can be a culture-crosser like she was.
-She is one of the characters who most fervently urges younger Finns to conform to the demands of the Swedish Lutheran church.
-She spends her meager savings and her physical energy to get young people educated in Swedish, she quotes the Christian scriptures, she urges parents to get their children confirmed.
-As I see it, she does this because she is focused on trying to make sure that those children survive.
+Kaisa, like most Forest Finns, is both a Christian and a follower of traditions that honor the natural world.
+She attempts to bridge between those Finnish ways and the Swedish culture encircling her people.
+She fervently urges younger Finns to conform to the demands of the Swedish Lutheran church.
+She spends her meager savings and her physical energy to get young people educated in Swedish, even giving the money from her burial pouch toward her godson’s education.
+Kaisa quotes the Christian scriptures and trusts them, insists on the “Our Father” being prayed, and urges parents to get their children confirmed.
+She does this both because she is a convinced Christian herself and because she believes that conformity to the official church in Sweden could help those children survive.
 Her own child died.
 She refuses to accept the deaths or the persecution of other children.

 I think that she also uses the dominant religion as a way to cover over and protect the older customs she adheres to.
 Inside her, both are honored.
-Inside her, both also conflict.
+Forest Finns arrived in Sweden as Christians who had no difficulty being both Christian and people who honored and were one with nature.
+But for Kaisa, there was conflict between the Christianity of the Swedish church and her unity with nature.
 She ponders.
 She suffers.
 She holds her distress privately because she is the responsible elder.

 With that, I arrive at a possible partial understanding of my own Forest Finn ancestors.
 The fictional Kaisa is of the same time period and place as my great-great grandmother Marta.
 My great-grandmother Lisa and my great-grandfather Lars would have been young people with elders like Kaisa around them.